Big U.S. liquefied natgas players move fast, the small race to keep up

 This is changing.
 As the market grows and pricing mechanisms diversify, some buyers do not want to commit to 20-year contracts.
 The growing prowess of oil majors such as Exxon and recent entrants such as Cheniere and trading houses means there are aggregators that can supply buyers more flexibly, making it harder for smaller players.

-“The industry is moving away from long-term agreements to justify construction of a new facility to a true commodity business,” said Charif Souki, co-founder and Chairman of Tellurian Inc.
+“The industry is moving away from long-term agreements to justify construction of a new facility to a true commodity business,” said Charif Souki, co-founder and Chairman of Tellurian Inc (TELL.O).

 Dozens of LNG export terminals are being planned in the United States with a total capacity exceeding 300 million tonnes per annum (mtpa).
 That is equal to the world’s entire consumption of LNG last year.
 Globally, LNG demand is expected to rise 26% by 2024, far short of such an increase in export capacity, analysts said.